-Friday the 13th: The New Beginning follows Tommy, the boy we last saw hacking Jason apart with a machete.
-He’s seventeen now, having spent the previous six years in a state mental institution.
-This rare bit of plausibility sets the film in 1990, give or take a year.
+This entry follows Tommy, the boy last seen hacking Jason apart with a machete.
+Now seventeen, he’s spent the last six years in a state mental institution.
+This rare bit of plausibility sets the film around 1990.

 Despite being the nominal lead, Tommy’s superficial to the plot and says under two-dozen words throughout the film.
-His scenes consist of him either looking confused or erupting in sudden violent outbursts.
+His scenes consist of him either looking confused or erupting in violent outbursts.

 But the execution is sloppy.
 The script introduces characters then kills them in the same scene.
 Several performances veer well into camp.
 One character even dies trapped in a graffiti-covered outhouse after eating some spicy enchiladas.